 Felicia’s newest endeavors are working on integrated yoga curriculum that will certify youth ages 13-18 to become certified yoga teachers with YogaRoots On Location and working with business partners on The New Woke, a business venture to assist social justice advocates to access their personal power and reclaim our Humanity as heterogeneous communities.

 Felicia is newly married to Martin Lee Friedman, who is an antiracist trainer, daily reclaiming his humanity through embracing his Jewish culture and religion.
-They have two adult children: Cleveland, 30, an independent inventor and fresh juice warehouse worker in Minneapolis, MN and Maya, 27, an 8th grade science teacher at a charter school in Brooklyn, NY.
+They have two adult children: Cleveland, 32, an independent inventor and restaurant worker in Minneapolis, MN and Maya, 28, a Dean of Instruction and Students in Harlem, NY.

 I have earned several yoga certifications and university degrees.
 In 2013, I became an Urban Zen Integrative Yoga Therapist (UZIT), which bestowed the Yoga Alliance 500 hours Registered Yoga Teacher (RYT) certification.
 Through the UZIT program, I completed over 100 hours of volunteer clinical rotation hours at Beth Israel Hospital, NYC, NY and in Port-au-Prince, Haiti.
 In March 2012, UZIT fully sponsored her to conduct clinical rotations in Port-au-Prince, Haiti for seven days.
 There, I along with my UZIT Haiti 7 classmates and mentor, we shared Restorative yoga movement and stillness therapy, Aromatherapy, Reiki, Nutritional support and Contemplative Care techniques and strategies with doctors, nurses, administrative and maintenance staff at St. Damien’s Pediatric Hospital and at St. Luke’s Hospital’s emergency room.
 I am also certified to teach and train other yoga instructors through National Exercise Trainers Association (NETA), YogaEd. and SilverSneakers-YogaStretch.
 In addition to my yoga certifications, I hold a Pilates Specialty certificate.